 The first step to creating cords in your dog is trimming the coat and allowing hair to regrow.
 Avoid brushing it so that the cords can form.
 You can separate the thick cords to create thinner ones.
 When cleaning your mop-like Poodle, avoid using shampoo.
 You can soak its thin cords in water and squeeze them dry.

 Poodles are among the most intelligent dogs in the world and learn quickly.
-Most breeders crossbreed them with other dogs to produce intelligent dogs.
+Most breeders crossbreed them with other dogs to produce intelligent designer pups.
 They’re excellent family dogs and love to play with family members.
-You should schedule daily exercise and mental stimulation to avoid seeing bad habits in your dog.
+You should schedule daily exercise and mental stimulation to avoid the development of bad habits in your dog.

 Pet parents interested in Poodles can find them in three sizes, Toy, Miniature, and Standard.
 Poodles are generally healthy dogs and can live between 12-15 years.